ccbrown/lessdb/README.md

 ```

 The hash key is an actual 32-byte hash.
 It is computed by clients, so the
-server is agnostic to the hashing mechanism itself, but SHA-256 is a reasonable
+server is agnostic to the hashing mechanism itself.
-choice.

 Items can contain one of the following values: